singhkpratham/geocompr/05-geometry-operations.md

 The `buffer` argument can be used to specify a buffer radius (in meters) around each point.
 The result of `raster::extract(srtm, zion_points, buffer = 1000)`, for example, is a list of vectors, each of which representing the values of cells inside the buffer associated with each point.
-In practice this example is a special case of extraction with a polygon selector, described below.
+In practice, this example is a special case of extraction with a polygon selector, described below.

 <div class="figure" style="text-align: center">
 <img src="figures/pointextr-1.png" alt="Locations of points used for raster extraction." width="576" />